hundredyearfarms/Hundred-Year-Farms/README.md

 The PEI farm property is well suited to the agroforestry integrated greenhouse concept since the island has no natural gas lines and electricity is among the highest in the country.
 Further, ours is a greenfield site with no existing utilities for water, sewer, or electricity.
 At the same time, the site has abundant wood waste that is underutilized and requires disposal in some manner.
 These features make this site a good place to develop this technology toward it someday being of interest at locations where utilities exist.

-The agroforestry portion of our project will be implemented over the next 10-20 years, however, the integrated greenhouse will wait until a workable system design has been sucessfully modelled and smart contracts are available to lower project cost.
-After that feasibility on paper has been demonstrated, it should be possible to build a prototype within another 5 years and an initial product 5 years after that.
+The next step for the integrated greenhouse concept is to model a workable system design using smart contracts as part of project management.
+Assuming that approach is shown to be feasible on paper, it should then be possible to build a prototype within another 5 years and that, and an alpha version product 5 years after that.

 **Data**